OpenMonsterVision/blog/content/posts/werner-hertzog-destroyed-me-at-linux-fu.md

 ### File Permissions

 Seriously, they came up at this point in the interview.
 I nailed all this shit except for one thing which I was super confident an the only part I was arrogant about.
 "When can't you write to a file even if the permissions are 755", "SELINUX AND APP ARMOUR BITCH"...the bitch wasn't there it was implied.
-I would want to hurt Ms. Hertzog's feelings.
+I wouldn't want to hurt Ms. Hertzog's feelings.

 ### Networking